 Adults receive Baptism, Confirmation, and Eucharist at the Easter Vigil, after preparing according to the Rite of Christian Initiation of Adults (RCIA).
 Children are considered adults when they reach the "age of reason", around the age of seven.
-Children eight and older, therefore, also receive Baptism, Confirmation, and Eucharist at the Easter Vigil, and are prepared according to the Rite of Christian Initiation of Adults, adapted for children (RCIA for Children).
-For pastoral reasons, children aged eight and younger should be baptized as infants.
+Children seven and older, therefore, also receive Baptism, Confirmation, and Eucharist at the Easter Vigil, and are prepared according to the Rite of Christian Initiation of Adults, adapted for children (RCIA for Children).
+Children aged six and younger should be baptized as infants.

 In order that the child’s baptism can be celebrated in a manner worthy of what God does in this sacrament, the parish has established the following guidelines that we ask you to review.